leduoyang/redis-app/README.md

    - Keys are designed to uniquely identify resources, such as:
      - `task:all` for all tasks.
      - `task:<taskId>` for individual tasks.

-4. **TTL Configuration:**
-   - Cached data is set with a configurable expiry time to ensure consistency with the database.

 ## Updates to Task Management